 As the Alan System is a non-profit project user support may vary.
 To maximise probability of handling, error reports should be sent to The Factories (preferably by email) and include source, version of compiler and interpreter as well as a detailed description of how to reproduce the error and its symptoms.

-Corrections and releases will be issued on irregular intervals, restricted to registered users.
+Releases and corrections will be issued on irregular intervals.